HighPT/HighPT.github.io/index.md

 `HighPT` (pronounced /haɪpt/) is a `Mathematica` package for the analysis of data from high-energy semileptonic transitions at hadron colliders.
 It allows to compute high-$p_T$ tail observables for semileptonic processes, i.e. Drell-Yan cross sections, for dilepton and monolepton final states, at the LHC.

+The `HighPT` code is publicly available in the GitHub repository: [https://github.com/HighPT/HighPT](https://github.com/HighPT/HighPT)

 ## Models

 `HighPT` can calculate the high-$p_T$ observables either within the Standard Model Effective Field Theory&nbsp;(SMEFT) or in explicit New Physics&nbsp;(NP) models, which allows for an assesment of a wide range of NP scenarios.